Active Directory and Azure OpenID

 $mydbr_defaults['active_directory']['organization_ext_id'] = 'account_suffix';

-Logging to myDBR via Active Directory
+Logging in to myDBR via local Active Directory

 Troubleshooting Active Directory over SSL